fanf2/kbd/keybird74/lego.md

   * no space for kailh hotswap sockets
   * could use mill-max tho

-19 mm key spacing for easier kicad grids

 width of keys without gaps
 --------------------------

 17 * 19 = 323 mm

-0.5 u gap between main block and macros = 9.5 mm

-0.25 u gap around arrows = 4.75 mm

-key width = 332.5 mm
+19 mm key spacing to avoid mixing metric and imperial

 width of lego technic beams